pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-hierarchical-binomial-model.myst.md

 (df.beta * df.normed_exp_trans).sum().round(3)
 ```

-## Computing the Posterior using PyMC3
+## Computing the Posterior using PyMC

 Computing the marginal posterior directly is a lot of work, and is not always possible for sufficiently complex models.

-On the other hand, creating hierarchical models in PyMC3 is simple.
+On the other hand, creating hierarchical models in PyMC is simple.
 We can use the samples obtained from the posterior to estimate the means of $\alpha$ and $\beta$.

 ```{code-cell} ipython3
 coords = {